FusionAuth/terraform-provider-fusionauth/docs/resources/registration.md

 * `generate_authentication_token` - (Optional) Determines if FusionAuth should generate an Authentication Token for this registration.
 * `data` - (Optional) An object that can hold any information about the User for this registration that should be persisted.
 * `preferred_languages` - (Optional) An array of locale strings that give, in order, the User’s preferred languages for this registration.
 These are important for email templates and other localizable text.
+* `registration_id` - (Optional) The Id of this registration.
+If not specified a secure random UUID will be generated.
 * `roles` - (Optional) The list of roles that the User has for this registration.
 * `timezone` - (Optional) The User’s preferred timezone for this registration.
 The string will be in an IANA time zone format.
 * `username` - (Optional) The username of the User for this registration only.